Export advice for SMEs on Brexit – how do I prepare?

 How can I prepare for Brexit?

 The effects portrayed above merely resemble the core of changes.
-Further implications – compliance, legal issues, protectionism etc. – will vary on the final trade deal and the nature of your business.
+Further implications – compliance, legal issues, quality standards, etc. – will vary on the final trade deal and the nature of your business.

 However, you now have a fact-based idea what is least to be expected and can take it from here.
 Talk to people with know-how – the more, the better.
 Important: Verify all information you obtain.
 Create a picture and a raw solution for yourself.
 Start doing it now, even if you think it is not urgent.
 Keep honing this solution until you are entirely happy with it, but still be prepared to dump it if something better comes along – regardless of how much time and effort you have invested.
 There is no reason to be petrified of anything, once you start you will make progress.